Notes, Mentions & Notifications

 @mentioning a group

 Section titled “@mentioning a group”You can mention a whole group at once.
-Three groups are set up for every rooftop by default.
+Three groups are set up for every rooftop (your dealership location) by default.

 | Group | Who’s in it | Use it for |